M&A in pharmaceuticals helps European shares extend rally

 "Any such deal between Pfizer and Astra, like the transaction between Glaxo and Novartis, would demonstrate how corporate buyers are willing to take a different perspective on valuation, taking a more fundamental and long-term view," Griffin said in a note.

-The index has gained 3.4 percent since mid-April and is now just 0.5 percent off a near six-year high hit early this month.
+The FTSEurofirst has gained more than 3 percent since mid-April, and is now just 0.5 percent off a near six-year high hit early this month.